info201b-sp21/ps-shiny/README.md

   color of each point would (i.e., color by hot/cold cereal or by manufacturer)
-* You must create a visual representation of a dataset that reacts to the widgets in the sidePanel
+* You must create a visual representation of a dataset that reacts to the widgets in the sidepanel
 * You must push your application up to the shinyapps.io server, making it publicly usable